reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 We can see the endpoint of our DB instance that we created in the previous step as `testinstance.cfkcguht5mdw.us-east-1.rds.amazonaws.com`.
 We can also retrieve the endpoint with the `DescribeDBInstances` API or by running the `describe-db-instances` command in AWS CLI.
 We use this endpoint to construct the connection string required to connect with our DB instance from our favorite database tool or programming language.

 Since we have chosen MySQL as our database engine when creating our DB instance, we will use a MySQL client to connect to it.
-[MySQL Shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/) is a command line shell for MySQL database where we can run SQL statements and scripts written in JavaScript and Python.
+[MySQL Shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/) is a command-line shell for MySQL database where we can run SQL statements and scripts written in JavaScript and Python.

 Let us [download the MySQL Shell](https://dev.mysql.com/downloads/shell/) installer for our operating system and install it in our environment.
 We will be able to run the MySQL commands in the shell.
-But before that, let us use connect to our DB instance in AWS RDS with the endpoint of our DB instance in AWS RDS using the below command:
+But before that, let us connect to our DB instance in AWS RDS which we created earlier with the endpoint of the DB instance using the below command:

 ```shell
 mysqlsh -h testinstance.cfkcguht5mdw.us-east-1.rds.amazonaws.com -P 3306 -u pocadmin
 ```
-We have specified the port and user , apart from specifying the endpoint of our DB instance in the connection string.
+We have specified the port and user, apart from specifying the endpoint of our DB instance in the connection string.

 We also need to ensure that the AWS RDS instance is reachable from our network where MySQL Shell is running.
-If we are accessing AWS RDS from a public network over internet, we need to enable public access property of our DB instance and associate a security group to accept connections from our host IP.
+If we are accessing AWS RDS from a public network over the internet, we need to enable the public access property of our DB instance and associate a security group to accept connections from our host IP.
 With our connection established, we can run MySQL commands in the shell as shown below:

 ```shell
  MySQL  testinstance.cfkcguht5mdw.us-east-1.rds SQL > SHOW DATABASES;